enspencer/gdi-node/README.md

 ### Topics covered:

- - Class 0 - Installfest
+#### Class 0 - Installfest

  Get your developement environment set up on your machine.
 Install Sublime, node, and Git and meet some of your classmates.

- - Class 1 - I/O with node
+#### Class 1 - I/O with node
-    -Core modules
+  - Core modules
-    -Asycnchronous callbacks
+  - Asycnchronous callbacks
-    -Events & streams
+  - Events & streams

- - Class 2 - Creating an HTTP server with node -Modules and dependencies
+#### Class 2 - Creating an HTTP server with node
+  - Modules and dependencies
-    -Using NPM to include external packages
+  - Using NPM to include external packages
-    -Using `require`
+  - Using `require`

- - Class 3 - Connecting your API to a database -Installing mongoDB
+#### Class 3 - Connecting your API to a database
+  - Installing mongoDB

- - Class 4 - Using an external API
+#### Class 4 - Using an external API